jhund/filterrific/pages/active_record_model_api.md

   # datetime: created_at

   # This directive enables Filterrific for the User class.
-  # We define a default sorting by most recent sign ups, and then
+  # We define a default sorting by most recent sign up, and then
-  # we make a number of scopes available through Filterrific.
+  # we make a number of filters available through Filterrific.
   filterrific(
-    :defaults => {
+    :default_settings => {
       :sorted_by => 'created_at_desc'
     },
-    :scope_names => %w[
+    :filter_names => %w[
       search_query
       sorted_by
+      with_comments
+      with_comments_since
       with_country_id
       with_created_at_gte
       with_created_at_lt
       with_gender
-      with_role_id
+      with_role_ids
+      without_comments
+      without_role_ids
     ]
   )

   # ActiveRecord association declarations
   belongs_to :country
+  has_many :comments
   has_many :role_assignments
   has_many :roles, :through => :role_assignments

   # Scope definitions.
+We implement all Filterrific filters through ActiveRecord
-We omit the implementation of the scopes for brevity.
+  # scopes.
+In this example we omit the implementation of the scopes for brevity.
-  # Please see 'Scope patterns' for details.
+  # Please see 'Scope patterns' for scope implementation details.
   scope :search_query, lambda { |query|
     # Filters users whose name or email matches the query
     ...